igobymatthew/SimpleChat/README.md

 # 🧠 Mistral 7B Local Chatbot

 A fully self-hosted chatbot UI running Mistral 7B with GPU acceleration and Streamlit.
+It builds as docker, sends to streamlit, downloads file from huggingface, and you're up and going.
+Need docker desktop and a streamlit account.

 ## 🛠 Features